1840 United States presidential election: Democratic Party nomination

 Democratic members of the New Hampshire General Court made a call for the 1840 Democratic National Convention which was held in Baltimore, Maryland in May 1840.
 Delegates from twenty-two states attended the convention, but the sizes of the delegations varied with New Jersey having fifty-nine delegates to cast its eight votes while Massachusetts only had one delegate to cast its fourteen votes.

 A committee was formed to make recommendations for the nominations and the committee supported Van Buren for renomination which was approved by acclamation.
-However, the vice-presidential nomination was left vacant due to opposition to Vice President Richard M. Johnson's personal life.
+However, the vice-presidential nomination was left vacant due to opposition to Vice President Richard Mentor Johnson's personal life.

 Anti-Masonic Party nomination

 After the negative views of Freemasonry among a large segment of the public began to wane in the mid-1830s, the Anti-Masonic Party disintegrated.
 Many leaders began to move to the Whig party.
 Remaining leaders met in September 1837 in Washington, and agreed to maintain the party.
 The third Anti-Masonic Party National Convention was held in Philadelphia on November 13–14, 1838.
 By this time, the party had been almost entirely supplanted by the Whigs.
 The delegates unanimously voted to nominate William Henry Harrison for president (who the party had supported for president the previous election along with Francis Granger for vice president) and Daniel Webster for vice president.
 However, when the Whig National Convention nominated Harrison with John Tyler as his running mate, the Anti-Masonic Party did not make an alternate nomination and ceased to function and was fully absorbed into the Whigs by 1840.